Multipodal Structure and Phase Transitions in Large Constrained Graphs: Phase space

 \begin{corollary}For $2 \le k \le 30$, the upper boundary of the phase space is

-where $\E=\E_0$ where the two branches of $\T=\T(\E)$ cross. \end{corollary} For $k=2$ the crossing point is $\E_0=1/2$, for $k=3$ it is $\E_0=3/4$, and as $k \to \infty$ it approaches $1$.
+where $\E_0$ is the value of $\E$ where the two branches of $\T=\T(\E)$ cross. \end{corollary} For $k=2$ the crossing point is $\E_0=1/2$, for $k=3$ it is $\E_0=3/4$, and as $k \to \infty$ it approaches $1$.
 The boundary of the phase space for the 2-star model is shown in Fig.~\ref{FIG:Phase-Boundary}.